The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

-We find it helpful to illustrate the essential properties of these functions in Figure~\ref{Fig:BridgeDependence}, which provides a ``zoomed out" view in which the chain of loops looks like an interval.
-A region labeled $h$ in this interval indicates that $\varphi$ has slope $s_k (\varphi) = s_k [h]$ and $s'_k (\varphi) = s'_k [h]$ for all $k$ in the given region.
-We include similar schematic illustrations in all subsequent cases.
+We find it helpful to illustrate the essential properties of these functions in Figure~\ref{Fig:BridgeDependence}, which provides a ``zoomed out'' view in which the chain of loops looks like an interval.
+A region labeled $h$ in this interval indicates that $\varphi$ has $s_k (\varphi) = s_k [h]$ and $s'_k (\varphi) = s'_k [h]$ for all $k$ in the given region.
+More precisely, the interval depicted in Figure~\ref{Fig:BridgeDependence} is the subgraph $\Gamma_L \subset \Gamma$ formed by the union of all bridges and the lower half of each loop.
+For each function $\varphi \in \Sigma$ and rightward tangent vector $\zeta$ along this subgraph, there exists an $i$ such that $s_{\zeta} (\varphi) = s_{\zeta} [i]$.
+The illustration to the right of a function $\varphi$ depicts the function $\zeta \mapsto i$ for the given $\varphi$.